drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 > (The service is currently in beta test state, and it does not have any public API documentation.
 In this regard, I could not find any convenient way to log into account, aside from clumsy one described below, and I also cannot guarantee that this bot will not suddenly stop working in any moment when CharacterAI's developers will make another update :P)

 ## Features
-1. Talk with any characters on your own server and change them on the wing!
+- Talk with any characters on your own server and change them on the wing.
-2. What else do you need lol?
+- Automatically sets the name and profile picture of the character.
+- Supports sending and receiving of images.

 ![chrome_lqjAER1cug](https://user-images.githubusercontent.com/55811932/208914718-5e6fa518-da30-4807-92c7-c2238f4bef87.gif)